Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ## 3. Methodological approach - Teams Data Science Process

 The methodological approach chosen to process and implement the use case.
-For analytical uses cases it is wise to follow a structured approach like Microsoft's Team Database Science Process (TDSP), which is the legitimate successor of the CrispDM methodology.
+For analytical uses cases it is wise to follow a structured approach like Microsoft's Team Database Science Process (TDSP), which is the legitimate successor of the CRISP-DM methodology.
-Team Data Science Process (TDSP) is an agile, iterative, data science methodology to improve collaboration and team learning.
+Team Data Science Process (TDSP) is an agile and iterative data science methodology to improve collaboration and team learning.
 It is supported through a lifecycle definition, standard project structure, artifact templates, and tools for productive data science.

 **Key Components of the TDSP:**
 1. **Data Science lifecycle definition**